tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

+07/2022: Our work on way-conflict based cache attacks got accepted in [MICRO'22](https://www.microarch.org/micro55/).

+06/2022: The code of adversarial prefetch is available on [github](https://github.com/PittECEArch/AdversarialPrefetch) now.

 05/2022: Started an internship at Nvidia, will be working on offensive hardware security research.

 03/2022: Our work on data prefetching based cache side channel attacks got accepted in [S&P'22](https://www.ieee-security.org/TC/SP2022/index.html).